LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Add ServerRoles to MFLoginAccount dataset
 #.
 Upgrade spMFCheckAndUpdateAssemblyVersion to include updating when assemblies failed to load.
 #.
 Add debugging to spMFUpdateAssemblies
+#.
+Improvements with XML handling in the wrapper
+#.
+Fix bug with localisation of Spanish and German handling of decimals
+#.
+Fix bug for getting M-Files version for M-Files releases after 22.9 in spMFCheckAndUpdateAssemblyVersion

 4.9.29.73
 ~~~~~~~~~